 You have up until plans are billed to view your plan choice through your housing contract in RMS; after the meal plan has been billed you may view your choice by logging into your Student Banner account and reviewing your bill.

 Financial aid can pay for your meal plan if you have enough to cover tuition and housing charges first.
 Financial aid will not prepay for Optional Dining Account (ODA) or 49er Account funds.

 No, but you can supplement your meal plan by depositing funds into the Optional Dining account (ODA).
 ODA has a minimum deposit of $5; funds carry forward and are available as long as the student is enrolled, from semester-to-semester and year-to-year.
 You may request an ODA refund upon graduation or separation from the University.

 Consider the following when selecting your meal plan:

-With both Unlimited Plans and Block Plans, the declining balance (DB) portion of the meal plan may be used in all dining locations including theater and sports concessions and campus convenience stores.
+Whether you choose a block meal plan or Straight DB, declining balance may be used in all dining locations, including sports concessions and campus convenience stores.

 Yes.
 UNC Charlotte will not allow its marks to be applied on consumables, health & beauty products, or tobacco and alcohol related products.

 No!
 University schools, departments, and affiliated organizations may not assign, sublicense, or modify the name UNC Charlotte or The University of North Carolina at Charlotte or UNC Charlotte or any marks of the University.
 All products which University schools, departments, or affiliates wish to have produced bearing the name and marks of the University are regulated by the Trademark Licensing Program.